vasern/vasern/docs/install-vasern.md

 title: Installation
 ---

-Vasern design's goal is to enable easy installation and help you quickly set up your database.
+Vasern is available on Android and iOS.
+The following steps will help you install Vasern into your React Native project.

 ## Install Vasern

 ---

-(Currently, Vasern only available on iOS)

 Make sure you have [created React Native app](https://facebook.github.io/react-native/docs/getting-started.html).
 Navigate to React Native directory, and be ready to run commands on Terminal (MacOS) or Command Promp (Window).